SANDHRA123/BaMMmotif/README.md

           default is 0.05.

       --rankPWMs <INTEGER> [<INTEGER>...]
           PWM ranks in XXmotif results.
-The former options to initialize BMMs from PWMs are ignored.
+The former options to initialize BaMMs from PWMs are ignored.

-  Options for (inhomogeneous) motif BMMs
+  Options for (inhomogeneous) motif BaMMs

       -k <INTEGER>
           Order.
 The default is 2.